How to Reduce Latency for ISPs and Subscribers

 Optimize Your Router Placement

 Conventional wisdom has it that a central location in the home is best for your router so that signal strength is distributed evenly throughout.
-For example, if you place your router next to an outer wall, then some of that signal is essentially being absorbed by the wall.
-If your signal is poor and you have active users inside or outside the house, this will negatively impact the speeds that each user can achieve.
+For example, if you place your router next to an outer wall, some of that signal is absorbed by the wall.
+If your signal is poor and you have active users inside or outside the house, it will negatively affect the speeds each user can achieve.

 Also, make sure the router is elevated and in a “low-tech” area where other devices are unlikely to interfere.
 For example, kitchens are not ideal because they have large metal appliances that can block access to other parts of the house.
-As a general rule of thumb, you should try to avoid having to go through more than two walls to reach an access point.
+As a rule of thumb, try to avoid going through more than two walls to reach an access point.
 When in doubt, contact your internet service provider and ask for advice—most offer consultation services to help you figure out the ideal router placement.

 Check Your Equipment